 Address: https://goo.gl/maps/cwmaAnYGuwpeKkrY9

-I highly recommend this cafe to try when you come to Arashiyama.
-The food and drinks here are quite diverse, you can check out the menu at the link above.
-The shop's most special dish is grilled mochi, and dishes related to matcha.
+I highly recommend this café when you visit Arashiyama.
+The food and drinks here are quite diverse, and you can check out the menu at the link above.
+The shop's standout dishes are grilled mochi and matcha-based items.

 eX cafe Kyoto